Nick Zedd: Career

+With Jen Miller, he was a co-creator of the public access series Electra Elf (2004–08), featuring New York artists and performers including Miller, Faceboy and Andrew J. Lederer.
+He served as director of photography on another TV series called Chop Chop (2007), produced by Nate Hill.

+Into his 40s, Zedd held a series of odd jobs to pay the bills: working as a clerk and bouncer at a gay-porn store, driving food trucks on movie sets, DJing at burlesque clubs, and VJing at a Bulgarian bar.
+By the 2000s, Zedd was also regularly screening films at Anthology Film Archives and selling DVDs on his website.

 After exhibiting oil paintings in 2010 at the ADA and Pendu galleries, Zedd presented a major retrospective of films, videos, and paintings at the Microscope Gallery in Brooklyn.

 In 2012, he attended a retrospective of his films at the eighth Berlin International Directors Lounge and exhibited work at the KW Institute for Contemporary Art in the same city.

 In 2013, Zedd published The Extremist Manifesto, an essay denouncing contemporary art and the class structure that promotes it while announcing the emergence of the Extremist Art movement in Mexico City, which sought to subvert the edicts of established art institutions and curatorial ideologues.
 This manifesto, first released online, then in a self-published Hatred of Capitalism magazine issued in Mexico City (in English and Spanish) was reprinted a year later by the Museo Universitario del Chopo, along with two more issues as part of the Fanzinoteka exhibition.
 At a screening at the New Museum in New York, Zedd was presented with the Acker Award for Lifetime Achievement, a tribute given to "members of the avant garde arts community who have made outstanding contributions in their discipline in defiance of convention, or else served their fellow writers and artists in outstanding ways".

 In 2014, Zedd exhibited three motion pictures at the Museum of Modern Art in New York as part of a posthumous retrospective of films by Christoph Schlingensief, who had cited Zedd as a major influence on his work.
 Later in 2014, Zedd presented his first public exhibition of paintings in Mexico City, in a group show curated by Aldo Flores at Salon des Aztecas Gallery in Coyoacán.
 In 2015, Zedd presented his first one-man show of paintings at the V&S Gallery in Mexico City.
 Zedd also shot an 8mm short entitled Paradise Lost, which was featured in the anthology film Impression X (2023).